Tucker29/hello-world/English_1.md

 tons of material to satirize:
 hype: to promote or publicize (a product or an idea) intensively, often exaggerating its importance or benefits.
 prominent: == outstanding.
 Tyrion's most __promient__ character.
+so the casual viewer is bombarded with messages that he is going to win.

+prisoner of war:  captured especially sb from army force.
+perk: extra money, good and other benefits.
+get sick: 连起来读: ==> gets sick.

+facet: side.
+thereof:  ....(n), or lack thereof.  #thereof ===of that.

 ## 2018.12.6